-• in parameters are read-only.
-It is an error to use an in parameter on the left-hand side of an assignment or to pass it to a callee as a non-in argument. in parameters are initialized by copying the value of the corresponding argument when the invocation is executed.

-- out parameters are, with a few exceptions listed below, uninitialized and are treated as l-values (See Section 6.6) within the body of the method or function.
-An arguments passed as an out parameter must be an l-value; after the execution of the call, the value of the parameter is copied to the corresponding storage location for that l-value. - inout parameters are both in and out.
-An argument passed as an inout parameter must be an l-value. - No direction indicates that value of parameter is either: - a compile-time known value - an action parameter that can only be set by the control plane - an action parameter that can be set directly by another calling action; in this case it behaves like an in parameter
+- in parameters are read-only.
+It is an error to use an in parameter on the left-hand side of an assignment or to pass it to a callee as a non-in argument. in parameters are initialized by copying the value of the corresponding argument when the invocation is executed. - out parameters are, with a few exceptions listed below, uninitialized and are treated as l-values (See Section 6.6) within the body of the method or function.
+An argument passed as an out parameter must be an l-value; after the execution of the call, the value of the parameter is copied to the corresponding storage location for that l-value. - inout parameters are both in and out.
+An argument passed as an inout parameter must be an l-value. - The meaning of parameters with no direction depends upon the kind of entity the parameter is for: - For anything other than an action, e.g. a control, parser, or function, a directionless parameter means that the value supplied as an argument in a call must be a compile-time known value (see Section 18.1). - For an action, a directionless parameter indicates that it is "action data".
+See Section 14.1 for the meaning of action data, but its meaning includes the following possibilities: - The parameter's value is provided in the P4 program.
+In this case, the parameter behaves as if the direction were in.
+Such an argument expression need not be a compiletime known value. - The parameter's value is provided by the control plane software when an entry is added to a table that uses that action.
+See Section 14.1.